Prateeksagar094/Prateeksagar094/README.md

 🌱 I love learning as a process and mostly about new things and very dedicated to my work...

-🔭 I’m currently working as an Intern at Genpact..
+🔭 I’was  working as an Intern at Genpact..

 🌱 I’m currently learning Machine Learning and Deep Learning